np6hd/factionsBot/README.md

 to show support.
 I ask nothing else than that.
 Thanks and enjoy the factions bot!

 # basic factions bot v.0.2 - Getting Started
+Testing releases right now, strongly advise this to follow, will add more updates later.
 1. First off download NODEJS and install it: https://nodejs.org/en/
 2. Download this repository or you can download the three things from the releases. (exe file, zip file and script.sh)
 3. After running the setup DO NOT Launch the app.